Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 34. Focus on Charming Details

-The European farmhouse kitchen was imagined out of the American farmhouse kitchen theme of coziness, warmth, and a homey feeling.
-This is something you need to get right in your European farmhouse kitchen design.
+The European farmhouse kitchen was imagined based on the American farmhouse kitchen theme of coziness, warmth, and a homey feeling.
+You need to get this right in your European farmhouse kitchen design.

 How?
-By focusing on small details such as the cabinets, wood elements, and the fireplace.
-For instance, glass door china cabinets make the kitchen feel large and cozy.
+Focus on small details such as the cabinets, wood elements, and the fireplace.
+For instance, glass-door china cabinets make the kitchen feel large and cozy.
 Using wood elements with a warm tone makes the kitchen feel inviting, while a fireplace fixed in the dining nook adds warmth to the entire setup.

-Therefore, you can use finishes and décor that are tied to your family history.
-This will make the space not only welcoming but also sentimental to not just you but your family as well.
+Therefore, you can use finishes and décor tied to your family history.
+This will make the space not only welcoming but also sentimental to you and your family.

 35. Use Open Shelves